ewebber/whatspeakersneed/index.md

 ---

-Please also see the Diversity charter considerations for event organisers http://diversitycharter.org/considerations-for-event-organisers/
+Please also see the Diversity charter considerations for event organisers to create better diversity at conferences http://diversitycharter.org/considerations-for-event-organisers/

+This list was initiated by [Emily Webber](https://twitter.com/ewebber)